-Housemaids Knee also known as prepatellar bursitis or knee bursitis is a swelling of the bursa at the front of the knee.
-It can be caused by pressure or a direct blow to the knee.
-We examine the symptoms, causes and treatment of this knee injury.
+Housemaids Knee also known as prepatellar bursitis or knee bursitis is a swelling of the bursa or small sack of fluid at the front of the knee.
+It can be acute or sudden onset or chronic where it occurs gradually over time.
+Here we explain injury in more detail the treatment options available.

 Acute prepatellar bursitis can be caused by a direct blow or fall on the knee.
 This ruptures blood vessels which bleed into the bursa causing swelling and triggering an inflammation reaction in the walls of the bursa.
 Subsequently, the walls may then thicken, causing tenderness that may remain even after the swelling has reduced.